 -

-No county tax was paid at the time of purchase.
-Do I owe tax if I use the item purchased in another county?
+No county or city tax was paid at the time of purchase.
+Do I owe tax if I use the item purchased in another county or city?

-Generally, if an item is purchased in a county that has not adopted the county tax and is later brought to a taxable county where it is used, stored, or consumed, the purchase is not subject to the county use tax.
+Generally, if an item is purchased in a county that has not adopted the county tax or a city that has not adopted the city tax, and the item is later brought to a taxable county or city where it is used, stored, or consumed, the purchase is not subject to the county or city use tax.

 Exceptions: Construction materials, titled items, and certain purchases by nonresidents: